Palkovsky/me/content/posts/2025/escaping-the-os-provided-stack.md

 # Act 3: Rock & Roll

+So, will this technique actually work in the Linux kernel?
+After all, this is the place where the stack limitations bit me in the butt.

-This Linux kernel module uses the stack excessively to demonstrate the technique under real constraints.
+This module uses the stack excessively to demonstrate the technique under real constraints.
-The `stack_heavy_callback` function allocates 512 kB on the stack—far exceeding the kernel's 16 kB limit.
+The **`stack_heavy_callback`** function allocates 512 kB on the stack - exceeding the kernel's 16 kB limit by a large margin.

 ```c
 #include <linux/init.h>